 First, you have to be assertive with the VA.
 Insist on seeing a mesothelioma specialist.
 You’re going to meet resistance because most VA doctors are not accustomed to referring patients like this, but they are obligated to do it now.
 If you get the referral, the VA will pay for your flight to Boston or Los Angeles.

 If you show up at Lebenthal or Cameron’s door, it won’t cost you a dime more than the copay because they’re part of the VA system.

 The best thing to do is talk to us.
-Our medical outreach director, Missy Edmunds, can have one of these surgeons review your records.
+Our medical outreach director, Missy Miller, can have one of these surgeons review your records.
 We’ve had veterans do that, and she has arranged a call with Lebenthal, too, where he can give you a preliminary evaluation.
 Then you go back to your oncologist at the local VA and just tell them, or better yet, insist, that’s where you want to be seen.